robinboncoeur/Art/docs/writing/2DE-1stEd.md

 “We just have two more dresses with the split waist seam problem,” I said.
 “I think I’ve come up with a way to repair them so they won’t tear, even when those baboons are in a hurry to get to the pub.”

-She chortled—actually chortled—and I felt another tiny knot inside me give way.
+She chortled — actually chortled — and I felt another tiny knot inside me give way.

 I looked down at my hands.